boomzero/http_server/README.md

 It accepts one argument, the port you wnat to bind to.
 Nothing else.

-It is definately not standard compliant, however it should work.
+It is loosely complies with HTTP/1.0, so it should work.

 ## Benchmarks